SWIP to support Xstrata-Glencore merger

 But while support for the tie-up may be growing, some investors remain staunchly opposed to the idea of rewarding executives just to stay in their posts.

-A second Xstrata investor, also among the 10 largest shareholders, blasted SWIP's decision to vote in favour of the remuneration report.
+A second Xstrata investor, also among the 10 largest shareholders, blasted SWIP's decision to vote in favor of the remuneration report.

 "We are voting against the remuneration, and anyone who isn't voting against the remuneration really ought to shut down their corporate governance departments and tell people that they just don't do (corporate governance) anymore," the investor said, speaking anonymously in line with a policy on pre-vote comments.